DENSE: Data-Free One-Shot Federated Learning

-\begin{itemize} \item We present a practical data-free approach to one-shot federated learning framework named FedSyn, which trains the global model by a data generation stage and a model distillation stage.
+\begin{itemize} \item We propose a novel data-free one-shot FL framework named DENSE, which consists of two stages.
 In the first stage, we train a generator that considers \emph{similarity}, \emph{stability}, and \emph{transferability} at the same time.
-In the second stage, we use the ensemble models and the data generated by the generator to train a global model. \item The setting of FedSyn is practical in the following aspects.
-First, FedSyn requires no additional information (except the model parameters) to be transferred between clients and the server; Second, FedSyn does not require any auxiliary dataset for training; Third, FedSyn is the first to consider both model and statistical heterogeneities, \ie the clients' data are non-iid and different clients may have different model architectures.
-To the best of our knowledge, FedSyn is the first method that can handle all the above practical issues. \item FedSyn is a compatible approach, which can be combined with any local training techniques to further improve the performance of the global model.
-For instance, we can adopt LDAM~\cite{cao2019learning} to train the clients' local models, and improve the accuracy of the global model (refer to Section~\ref{sec:model_dis} and Section~\ref{sec:exp_results}). \item Extensive experiments on various datasets verify the effectiveness of our proposed FedSyn.
-For example, FedSyn outperforms the best baseline method Fed-ADI~\cite{yin2020dreaming} by 5.08\% on CIFAR10 dataset when data are non-iid. \end{itemize}
+In the second stage, we use the ensemble models and the data generated by the generator to train a global model. \item The setting of DENSE is practical in the following aspects.
+First, DENSE requires no additional information (except the model parameters) to be transferred between clients and the server; Second, DENSE does not require any auxiliary dataset for training; Third, DENSE considers model heterogeneity, \ie different clients can have different model architectures. \item DENSE is a compatible approach, which can be combined with any local training techniques to further improve the performance of the global model.
+For instance, we can adopt LDAM~\cite{cao2019learning} to train the clients' local models, and improve the accuracy of the global model (refer to Section~\ref{sec:model_dis} and Section~\ref{sec:exp_results}). \item Extensive experiments on various datasets verify the effectiveness of our proposed DENSE.
+For example, DENSE outperforms the best baseline method Fed-ADI~\cite{yin2020dreaming} by 5.08\% on CIFAR10 dataset. \end{itemize}